zichong-huang/coin-tracker/Readme.md

 # Coin Tracker Interview - HelloWorld Application

 This is a sample helloworld application using GCP Cloud Run, docker, Python, Flask, Terraform and github to build.
-This application is running on GCP Cloud Run and do not need to manually deploy on local.
-But here is the way you could manually deploy:
+This application is running on GCP Cloud Run and do not need to manually deploy using your own local machine.
+But here is the way you could manually deploy if you prefer:

 ## Build Docker image (Assume you have a GCP service account authorizte already):
 ### Build the Docker image